Jumpsaround

 Many thanks to all the people who supported me and gave me feedback for this website and the corresponding presentation.

-This Website has been hand crafted with aswsg, my static website generator.
+This Website has been hand crafted with aswsg, my static website generator and my bars tool for the chart.

 All source code on this page is licensed under the GPLv3 - GNU GENERAL PUBLIC LICENSE Version 3.